HypRAG: Hyperbolic Dense Retrieval for Retrieval Augmented Generation: Method

 \textbf{Stage 1: Hyperbolic Masked Language Modeling.} We initialize via masked language modeling (MLM), following the standard BERT objective in hyperbolic space.
 Contextualization is performed through hyperbolic self-attention, with all intermediate representations on the hyperboloid.
 Predictions are produced using a Lorentzian multinomial logistic regression (LorentzMLR)~\cite{bdeir2024fully} head, which defines class logits via Lorentzian inner products.
 Only HyTE-FH is trained on MLM, while for HyTE-H we choose a pre-trained Euclidean model as the MLM base to leverage a sronger initialization in low-resource settings.

-\textbf{Stage 2: Unsupervised Contrastive Pre-Training.} We fine-tune the resulting MLM model on query--document pairs by minimizing unsupervised contrastive loss.
-Similarity is defined as negative geodesic distance $s(q, d) = -\, d_K(q, d).$ The contrastive loss over in-batch negatives is
+\textbf{Stage 2: Contrastive Pre-Training.} We initialize the embedding model from the MLM model by adding the OEM pooler, and then train it on a large collection of general-domain query--document pairs.
+This stage encourages the model to learn representations that distinguish relevant documents from irrelevant ones.
+We use the standard InfoNCE loss~\citep{oord2018representation}, with similarity defined as the negative geodesic distance $s(q, d) = -\, d_K(q, d).$ For a batch $\mathcal B$, the contrastive loss is